Bringing Students Together: The Nebraska Union 1936 - 1939

 Once the construction companies had been chosen, the real work began.
 The building was finished by May 1938, and when it was, the hype for the Union was already too much.
 Flyers, posters, and articles had already come out, discussing how the Union would revolutionize the University of Nebraska's campus.

-This website is part of the growing Digital History Collection here at the University of Nebraska-Lincoln.
-It was created by a student named Dustin Lipskey as part of the requirements for History 470, Digital History, a class dedicated to learning about digital humanities.
+Dustin Lipskey created this website as part of the requirements for History 470, Digital History, a class dedicated to learning about digital humanities.
 This website is a product of digital humanities, and helps preserve our once book-only history in a digital format.
 It provides a non-linear, web-based approach to reading and understanding our history.

 The topic discussing the Student Union was chosen because of the central impact the Union has on our every day lives attending the University.
 Since the history of the Union is so broad, it was chosen to only study the publications and the reactions of those surrounded by the idea of a student center on the University's land.